Liudmyla Luzan

 Liudmyla Volodymyrivna Luzan (Людмила Володимирівна Лузан; born 27 March 1997) is a Ukrainian sprint canoeist.
-She is a two-time silver and a bronze Olympic medalist, eight-time World champion and four-time European champion.
+She is a two-time silver and a bronze Olympic medalist, eight-time World champion and eight-time European champion.

 Career

 Luzan competed at the 2014 Summer Youth Olympics where she won a silver medal in the C-1 event.
 She won her first international senior medal when she placed third at the 2018 European Championships in the C-1 500 metres.
 Luzan won gold medals at the 2021 European Championships in the C-1 500 metres and the C-2 500 metres with Anastasiia Chetverikova, in addition to a silver medal in the C-1 200 metres and a bronze medal in the C-2 200 metres with Chetverikova.
-She won the silver medal in the C-2 500 metres event with Chetverikova and the bronze medal in the C-1 200 metres event at 2020 Summer Olympics.
+She won the silver medal in the C-2 500 metres event with Chetverikova and the bronze medal in the C-1 200 metres event at the 2020 Summer Olympics.
 At the 2021 World Championships, Luzan won the gold medal in the C-2 500 metres event with Chetverikova, the silver medal in the C-1 500 metres event and the bronze medal in the C-4 500 metres with Chetverikova, Olena Tsyhankova and Yuliia Kolesnyk.

 At the 2022 World Championships, Luzan won gold medals in the C-1 500 metres and the C-1 1000 metres, and a silver medal in the C-2 500 metres with Chetverikova.
 She won the gold medal in the C-2 500 metres with Chetverikova, and silver medals in the C-1 200 metres and the C-1 500 metres at the 2022 European Championships.
 At the 2023 European Games, Luzan won gold medals in the C-1 500 metres event and the C-2 500 metres event with Valeriia Tereta, and a silver medal in the C-1 200 metres event.
 She won the silver medal in the C-2 500 metres event at the 2024 Summer Olympics with Anastasiia Rybachok.